Alfred von Schlieffen: War planning

 The cornerstone of Schlieffen's war planning was undoubtedly the strategic counter-offensive.
 Schlieffen was a great believer in the power of the attack in the context of the defensive operation.
 Germany's smaller forces relative to the Franco-Russian Entente meant that an offensive posture against one or both was basically suicidal.
 On the other hand, Schlieffen placed great faith in Germany's ability to use its railways to launch a counter-offensive against a hypothetical French or Russian invasion force, defeat it, then quickly re-group her troops and launch a counter-offensive against the other.
 To quote Holmes:

 Schlieffen also recognised the need for offensive planning, however, as failing to do so would limit the German Army's capabilities if the situation called for them.
 In 1897, starting from a plan of 1894, Schlieffen developed a tactical plan that – acknowledging the German army's limited offensive power and capacity for strategic manoeuvres – basically amounted to using brute force to advance beyond the French defences on the Franco-German border.
 To complement this unsophisticated manoeuvre and improve its chances of success he deemed it necessary to outflank the fortress line to the north and focus on destroying it from north–south starting at Verdun.
-This was, it must be stated, a tactical plan centred around the destruction of the fortress-line that called for very little movement by the forces involved.
+This was a tactical plan centred around the destruction of the fortress-line that called for very little movement by the forces involved.

 In 1905, however, Schlieffen developed what was truly his first plan for a strategic offensive operation – the Schlieffen plan Denkschrift (Schlieffen plan memorandum).
 This plan was based on the hypothesis of an isolated Franco-German war which would not involve Russia and called for Germany to attack France.
 The rough draft of this plan was so crude as not to consider questions of supply at all and be vague on the actual number of troops involved, but theorised that Germany would need to raise at least another 100,000 professional troops and 100,000 "ersatz" militiamen (the latter being within Germany's capabilities even in 1905) in addition to being able to count on Austro-Hungarian and Italian forces being deployed to German Alsace-Lorraine to defend it.
-The German Army would then move through the Dutch province of Maastricht and northern Belgium, securing southern Belgium and Luxembourg with a flank-guard to protect both Germany and the main force from a French offensive during this critical manoeuvre [this being the point of the 1913 French Plan XVII].
+The German Army would then move through the Dutch province of Limburg and northern Belgium, securing southern Belgium and Luxembourg with a flank-guard to protect both Germany and the main force from a French offensive during this critical manoeuvre [this being the point of the 1913 French Plan XVII].

+Another factor considered for the plan was the size of armies of Germany herself and her enemies.
+Schlieffen calculated that Germany would have peacetime strength of 612,000, which is stronger than 593,000 of France.
+While the size of Russia's population and army was terrifying at first glance, Schlieffen did not see it as a great threat for his plans, considering the humiliating defeat of the Russian Army in the Russo-Japanese War, and, in his eyes, their poor railway system.